icecube/ppc/doc/index.rst

        DEgg    120     1       0.5     0.150   0.267   2       180 0
                                                                  0 0

     Area is an overall efficiency scaling parameter for a given sensor type.
-Parameter beta specifies the angular sensitivity function of a single PMT within any given sensor; values between -1 and 1 specify PMTs with approximately spherical cathodes (including flat with beta=1); values less than -1 (e.g., -2) specify cylindical sensitive area.
+Parameter beta specifies the angular sensitivity function of a single PMT within any given sensor; values between -1 and 1 specify PMTs with approximately spherical cathodes (including flat with beta=1); values less than -1 (e.g., -2) specify cylindrical sensitive area.
 Parameters Rr and Rz specify extensions of the spheroid that approximates the sensor geometry in the horizontal and vertical directions (spheroid is assumed symmetrical around the z-axis).
 Num is the number of PMTs within the sensor, and dir specify zenith and azimuth of each PMT.
 Cable, when specified, is the azimuthal direction to cable in the sensor's coordinate system.
 The sensor orientation itself is then determined from this number combined with the azimuthal direction to cable as given in file dx.dat.

   - **om.dirs**